-Historic Farewell Bend State Recreation Area is located on the Oregon/Idaho border northwest of Ontario.
-The park features a beautiful desert experience on the banks of the Snake River's Brownlee Reservoir.
+Farewell Bend State Recreation Area features a beautiful desert experience on the banks of the Snake River's Brownlee Reservoir.
 Historic markers and interpretive displays provide visitors with information on Farewell Bend's significance on the Oregon Trail.
 The RV and tent campsites make excellent base camps as you explore the the Snake River Water Trail and other regional attractions.

 The park is open for day-use year-round.
 The day-use area features a wide, paved boat ramp, fish cleaning station and viewing deck.
 There are horseshoe pits, sand volleyball court, basketball court and picnic areas for you to enjoy.
 You may even see wildlife, including deer, pronghorn, geese, eagles, chukars, and quail.